Improving the Situation

 Exception: On the Tee

-On the tee box--when beginning a hole--a player may improve the ground on which the ball is teed.
-For example, you may place the ball on a tee anywhere on the tee box and you may remove weeds, press down the grass around the tee or wipe away loose impediments.
-In addition, if the ball falls off the tee at or before address, you may re-tee without penalty.
+On the tee box -- when beginning a hole -- a player may improve the ground on which the ball is teed.
+For example, you may place the ball on a tee anywhere in the teeing area and you may remove weeds, press down the grass around the tee or wipe away loose impediments.
+In addition, if the ball falls off the tee at or before address, even if you inadvertently caused it to fall off, you may re-tee without penalty.

 Exception: On the Green

-On the putting green, you may mark your ball and replace it at the spot where it landed.
-You may also repair the green in the line of your putt or remove any sand, dirt or other loose impediment.
+The Rules of the putting green allow you may mark your ball and replace it at the spot where it landed.
+You may also repair the green in the line of your putt or remove any sand, dirt or other loose impediments.